Kolbotn

-Kolbotn is an urban area in Norway's Nordre Follo county.
+Kolbotn is an urban area in Norway's Nordre Follo municipality in Akershus county.
 Kolbotn is in the centre of the traditional district, Oppegård.
 The population is about 6,000.
 Kolbotn has several elementary schools, four middle schools and a high school.
-Town is located at the end of Kolbotnvannet, a lake.
+Town is located at the end of Kolbotnelva, a river.

 Buildings include Stabburet, [the area's oldest building,] from the 18th century.

 Sports

 The football team Kolbotn IL hails from here.
 In 2006 Kolbotn women's team were top of the top league for women in Norway, the Toppserien.
-The team included Norwegian national footballers Solveig Gulbrandsen, Trine Rønning, Christine Colombo Nilsen and Isabell Herlovsen.
-Striker Rebecca Angus from Middlesbrough, England also played four seasons for Kolbotn in 2007-10.
+The team included Norwegian national footballer Solveig Gulbrandsen.
 Kolbotn won the 2007 Cup competition by beating Asker 4-2 on 10-11-07.
 Kolbotn finished in third place in the Toppserien league for three seasons 2009-11 while coached by Dan Eggen.
 Kolbotn is also the first professional club of Ada Hegerberg, first women's Ballon d'Or in history (2018).